Aman3211/aws-autoscaling-cost-optimization-powerbi/README.md

 ---

-# AWS Billing and Cost Analysis
+# AWS Billing & Cost Analysis

 AWS Billing information was included as part of the cost optimization analysis.